PgREST

 }

-The following curl command would update the example-widget
+The following curl command would update the example-widget row (with id of i) using the JSON document above

 $ curl -H "tapis-v2-token: $TOKEN" -H "Content-type: application/json" -d "@update_row.json" https://<tenant>.tapis.io/v3/pgrest/data/widgets/1

-field is provided in the PUT request body, that is the only column that will be
+Note that since only the count field is provided in the PUT request body, that is the only column that will be

 modified.

-Updating Multiple Rows¶
+Updating Multiple Rows

-Update multiple rows with a single HTTP request is possible using a where
+Update multiple rows with a single HTTP request is possible using a where filter (for more details, see the section

 Where Stanzas below), provided in the PUT request

-column on all rows with a negative count to 0 using the following
+body.
+For example, we could update the count column on all rows with a negative count to 0 using the following

 update_rows.json